Iniciativas empresariales de alto impacto para acelerar la consecución de los ODS

 As the only woman to have been appointed Secretary-General of Commonwealth she is placing special emphasis on mobilising the 54 nations of the Commonwealth to tackle climate change – including its disproportionate impact on women – and, through women’s enterprise, to build the resilience of smaller or more vulnerable countries.
 Eliminating domestic violence and violence against women and girls is another area of focus.

-Chantal Line Carpentier – newly appointed Head, Trade, Environment, Climate Change and Sustainable Development Branch, Division on International Trade and Commodities (DITC), UNCTAD – currently serves as Chief, UNCTAD New York Office of the Secretary-General, since 2014.
-She will bring over 25 years of work experience in International Trade, and Environmental and Agro-Economics to the Branch.
+Chantal Line Carpentier joined DITC, UNCTAD after serving as Chief, UNCTAD New York Office of the Secretary-General, since 2014.
+She brings to the Branch over 25 years of work experience in International Trade, and Environmental and Agro-Economics.

-Prior to working with UNCTAD, she supported the Commission on Sustainable Development and served as Major Groups (of non-State actors) Coordinator UN Rio+20 Conference and the SDGs negotiations at the United Nations Department of Economic and Social Affairs (UNDESA), and supported the sustainable consumption and production and sustainable agriculture negotiations.
-As Head of the North American Free Trade Agreement Commission for Environmental Cooperation’s, she worked in the areas of environment, economy, and trade, as Agro-environmental policy analyst for Winrock International and post-Doctoral fellow/Brazil office manager for the International Food Policy Research Institute.
+Prior to working with UNCTAD, she supported the Commission on Sustainable Development and served as Major Groups (of non-State actors) Coordinator for the UN Rio+20 Conference and the SDGs negotiations at the United Nations Department of Economic and Social Affairs (UNDESA), and supported the sustainable consumption and production and sustainable agriculture negotiations.
+As Head of the North American Free Trade Agreement Commission for Environmental Cooperations, she lead work on the nexus of environment, economy, and trade.
+She also served as Agro-environmental policy analyst for Winrock International, and post-Doctoral fellow/Brazil office manager for the International Food Policy Research Institute.